-The electrical corporation must provide qualitative targets for its three-year plans for implementing and improving its emergency preparedness and community outreach, 94 including the following:
+The electrical corporation must provide qualitative targets for its three-year plansplan for implementing and improving its emergency preparedness, collaboration, and community outreach, including the following:

-- Identification of which initiative(s) in the WMP the electrical corporation is implementing to achieve the stated target, including Tracking IDs and the Tracking ID(s) used in past WMPs ("Previous Tracking ID"), if applicable. - A completion date for when the electrical corporation will achieve the target. - Reference(s) to the WMP section(s) or appendix, including page numbers, where the details of the target(s) are documented and substantiated.
+- Identification of which initiative(s) and activity/activities in the WMP the electrical corporation is implementing to achieve the stated target, including Tracking IDs and the Tracking ID(s) used in past WMPs ("Previous Tracking ID"), if applicable. - A completion date for when the electrical corporation will achieve the target.

-$^{^{\}rm 94}$ Annual information included in this section must align with the applicable data submission.
+$^{106}$ Annual information included in this section must align with the applicable data submission.